×

 * Please note - a statutory declaration is not usually sufficient on its own and the Council are likely to expect other evidence as well, so that the balance of probability is in favour of the established use.

-For commercial properties that have been in use over 10 years:
+For commercial properties or houses of multiple occupation (HMOs) that have been in use over 10 years:

 • Photographs with dates